FanJunqiao/mmDiff/README.md

 ## Pretrained mmDiff model
-We provide the pretrained mmDiff parameter [here].
-Please download and extract to `pretrained/`,
+We provide the pretrained mmDiff parameter in url.txt.
+Please download and extract to `pretrained/`.
+When running tutorial.ipynb, the parameter can be automatically downloaded in lines, and you do not need to download by hand.